Elemanor/astro/src/content/services/city-of-toronto-sump-pump-rebate.md

       - New construction homes
       - DIY installations
       - Portable pumps
-  - title: "How to Apply for the Rebate"
+  - title: How to Apply for the Rebate
     content: |
       **Step 1: Pre-Installation**
       - Confirm property eligibility